 Understand what drives and motivates you to contribute your best self.
 Be a sponge for learning new technologies.
 Learn SQL, it’s the language of data and you will want that foundation no matter how your career unfolds.

 Confidence can be hard to come by, but it is essential to leadership.
 If you don’t feel confident, dig in and figure out how to build your confidence.
 It might mean learning something new, developing expertise or simply creating affirmations to psych yourself up!

 “Leading with the data can shine a light on imbalance and inequities to build a better workplace.”

 The fact that I ended up in technology still surprises me.
 I can remember how I shunned the Computer Engineering program at GW.
 I didn’t think about why until much later, but I vividly remember walking through the CS buildings and not seeing a single woman student or professor.
 In reflection, I think I felt greater confidence in the Business school because it wasn’t lacking in gender diversity.
 It was my passion for the internet that made me completely disregard comfort levels and set my sights on all things internet.

 I’ve had to do a lot of work in understanding when and where to use emotion.
 Emotion can provide fuel to accomplish great things (both anger and passion are great instigators).
 However, they can also be terribly distracting and ultimately debilitating when used to lead.
 I know it’s cliche, but this is where data can be the great equalizer.
 My great challenge in the coming year is to lead with data while also staying true to my emotions.

 Science tells us that diverse ecosystems are the most successful, they flourish while less diverse ecosystems flounder.
 Leading with the data can shine a light on imbalance and inequities to build a better workplace.

 Gut instincts and hunches are great things to tune into.
-But the become even more powerful when you are able to support them with data.
+But they become even more powerful when you are able to support them with data.
 Develop a strong partnership with your gut instincts and your data savvy to advance your ideas.